SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

-Private Workspaces Shared with Everyone are private workspaces **shared with a large number of users** through Everyone / Everyone except external users / All Users.

-The policy is by default applied to **private Microsoft 365 Groups, Microsoft Teams, Sites, and OneDrive**.
+The policy is applied to **private Microsoft 365 Groups, Microsoft Teams, Sites, and OneDrive** by default.

 A **vulnerability is detected** when:

- * **Access is given to dynamic security groups that are shared with a large number of users**: Everyone / Everyone except external users / All Users.
+ * **Access is given to dynamic security groups - Everyone, Everyone except external users, and All Users** - that contain a large number of users.

  * **A public workspace is changed to private**, and a large number of users still have access through dynamic security groups - Everyone / Everyone except external users / All Users.

 On the Security & Compliance dashboard, click the **Private workspaces shared with everyone** button to see the report.

-The Private Workspaces Shared with Everyone screen opens, showing a list of all **private workspaces with access given to large number of users** through Everyone, Everyone except external users, or All Users security groups.
+The Private Workspaces Shared with Everyone screen opens, showing a list of all **private workspaces with access given to a large number of users** through Everyone, Everyone except external users, or All Users security groups.

 The report provides information on:
   * **Workspace (1)** name